lkunelk/Orbis-Challenge-2016/README.md

 tasks.
 The goal is to get more points than the opponent by the end of the game.
 You can collect points in various ways such as:
 - collecting pickups (weapons, heal packs)
-- capturing a control points, mainframes (flags generate points, mainframes respawn your units)
+- capturing a control points, mainframes (control points generate points, mainframes respawn your units)
-- killing a unit
+- killing a enemy units

 This is just the overview of the game.
 For more details you can check out the game manual in folder "Cyber Team Zero/ Manual"

 If you want to see my AI in action, go to the "Cyber Team Zero" folder and run one of the executables called "launcher".